Siggers-Lab/CoRec/README.md

 ![hTF scatterplots](screenshots/4_scatterplots.png)

 In the above example, I've selected to compare p300 recruitment to a diverse group of TFs in LPS-stimulated macrophages (y-axis) compared to an untreated control (x-axis).
 The colors show the consensus as well as single nucleotide variant probes associated with a given TF in the hTF array design.
-You can see that probes associated with the IRFs (highlighted in the "Data explorer" step) are strong LPS-dependent p300 recruiters (depending on the given variant probe being examined) whereas SPI1 and SPIB (constitutively expressed ETS factors) recruit p300 much better in the unstimulated macrophages.
+You can see that probes associated with the IRFs (the TF group highlighted in the previous `Data explorer` step) are strong LPS-dependent p300 recruiters (depending on the given variant probe being examined) whereas SPI1 and SPIB (constitutively expressed ETS factors) recruit p300 much better in the unstimulated macrophages.
 NF-kB TFs (REL and RELA) are also strongly LPS-dependent but appear to be weaker p300 recruiters compared to the IRFs.
 In contrast with SPI1/SPIB, closely related ETS factors ELF1 and ETV2 appear to be decent p300 recruiters in both LPS-stimulated and untreated macrophages.

 If you are interested in including many more TFs and the automatically generated color palette starts to become less distinguishable, you can click the `Family-level comparison` tab to look at probes grouped by their TF family as opposed to the individual factors as shown below.